JovicaB/Business-Psychometric-Assessment-System--BF/README.md

 ## How to Contribute

 We welcome contributions from users who have experience with work psychology assessment tools.
-If you hold a license for a proven-effective instrument, or if the instrument is free to use, you can contribute to this project by providing feedback and insights to help us improve our offerings.
+If you hold a license for a proven-effective instrument, or if the instrument is free to use.
+You can also contribute to this project by providing feedback and insights to help us improve our offerings.

 ## Known Issues and Limitations